Pseudomode expansion of many-body correlation functions

+Within a parallel line of research, it was argued \cite{Prosen_2002_Ruelle,Prosen_2007_Chaos,Sorte_2011_Long-time} that complex modes emerge without any explicit reservoir as quantum analogs of classical Ruelle-Pollicott resonances \cite{Ruelle_1986_Resonances,Pollicott_1985_Rate}.
+Recently, this research direction has been revigorated \cite{Mori_2024_Liouvillian-gap}.

+From yet another perspective, the expansion of autocorrelation function in terms of $e^{\lambda_l t}$ can be viewed as a consequence of the expansion of the observable in the basis of {\it dynamical symmetries}, which are eigenoperators of the evolution superoperator, with the corresponding eigenvalues $\lambda_l$ admitting, in general, complex values for systems in the thermodynamic limit \cite{Buca_2023_Unified}.

-We present a concrete scheme to construct such an expansion based on (the Heisenberg version of) the recursion method \cite{viswanath2008recursion,nandy2024quantum}.
+We present a concrete scheme to construct the pseudomode expansion based on (the Heisenberg version of) the recursion method \cite{Mori_1965_Continued-fraction,Dupuis_1967_Moment,viswanath2008recursion,Nandy_2025_Quantum}.
 This method amounts to constructing a Lanczos basis in the Krylov space of operators and solving coupled Heisenberg equations in this basis.
-In the many-body case one additionally has to extrapolate the sequence of Lanczos coefficients according to the universal operator growth hypothesis (UOGH) \cite{Parker_2019}.
-Recent years have witnessed a considerable progress in applying the recursion method to compute correlation functions in one \cite{Parker_2019,Khait_2016_Spin,deSouza_2020_Dynamics,Yates_2020_Lifetime,Yates_2020_Dynamics,Yuan_2021_Spin,wang2023diffusion,bartsch2023equality,Uskov_Lychkovskiy_2024_Quantum} and two \cite{Uskov_Lychkovskiy_2024_Quantum,Bhattacharyya_2024_Metallic} spatial dimensions.
+In the many-body case one additionally has to extrapolate the sequence of Lanczos coefficients according to the universal operator growth hypothesis (UOGH)~\cite{Parker_2019}.
+Recent years have witnessed a considerable progress in applying the recursion method to compute correlation functions in one \cite{Parker_2019,Khait_2016_Spin,deSouza_2020_Dynamics,Yates_2020_Lifetime,Yates_2020_Dynamics,Yuan_2021_Spin,Wang_2024_Diffusion,Bartsch_2024_Estimation,Uskov_Lychkovskiy_2024_Quantum} and two \cite{Uskov_Lychkovskiy_2024_Quantum,Bhattacharyya_2024_Metallic} spatial dimensions.

 To obtain the pseudomode expansion within the recursion method, we first add an artificial dissipation to the evolution superoperator, then diagonalize it and finally take the limit of vanishing dissipation strength.
-In fact, this trick is ubiquitous in theoretical physics -- in particular, it recurrently appears in various perturbative expansions and diagrammatic techniques \cite{mattuck1992guide}.
-Recently variations of this trick have been used to track nonperturbative Heisenberg evolution \cite{Rakovszky_2022_Dissipation-assisted,White_2023_Effective,thomas2023comparing,kuo2023energy}.
-An important distinctive feature of our approach is to add a dissipative term that obeys the dissipative version of the UOGH \cite{bhattacharya2022operator,Liu_2023_Krylov,Bhattacharjee_2023_Operator}.
-Such a dissipative term leads to the localization in the Krylov space \cite{Liu_2023_Krylov} (see also \cite{Bhattacharjee_2023_Operator}, \cite{Teretenkov_2024_Exact}), and the localization, in turn, ensures the emergence of discrete pseudomodes and the fast convergence of the pseudomode expansion.
+In fact, the usage of an auxiliary infinitesimal dissipation is ubiquitous in theoretical physics -- in particular, it recurrently appears in various perturbative expansions and diagrammatic techniques \cite{mattuck1992guide,zubarev1996statistical}.
+Variations of this trick have been used to track nonperturbative Heisenberg evolution \cite{Prosen_2002_Ruelle,Prosen_2007_Chaos,Rakovszky_2022_Dissipation-assisted,White_2023_Effective,Yi-Thomas_2024_Comparing,Kuo_2024_Energy, Mori_2024_Liouvillian-gap,ermakov2024unified,srivatsa2024probing}.